iut-ibk/DynaMind-ToolBox/_sources/introduction.txt

 In a typical simulation a series of modules are combined to define a workflow.

 - *Data Import:*  Firstly, a simulation requires data, often from multiple sources.
 The standard modules provide therefore a set of modules building on the GDAL library supporting a variety of standard GIS exchange formats (:doc:`see here </DynaMind-GDALModules/gdalimportdata>`) as well as non GIS data.
 - *Interlinked Data Set:* An interlinked data set provides the foundation for complex simulations.
-The :doc:`Standard Modules </DynaMind-GDALModules/overview>` provide several modules to :doc:`spatially </DynaMind-GDALModules/gdalspatiallinking>` or :doc:`non-spatially </DynaMind-GDALModules/nonspatiallinking>` link different data sets to an interlinked data model that reflects this interrelationships.
+The Standard Modules provide several modules to :doc:`spatially </DynaMind-GDALModules/gdalspatiallinking>` or :doc:`non-spatially </DynaMind-GDALModules/nonspatiallinking>` link different data sets to an interlinked data model that reflects this interrelationships.
 - *Manipulate Data:* To manipulate the interlinked data set DynaMind provides a number of generic modules that allow to derive attributes from the interlinked data (:doc:`see here </DynaMind-GDALModules/gdalattributecalculator>`).
 Combining several of this modules allows complex processes to be described.
 - *Grouping of Modules:* Models can be combined to a module Group.
 Such a group can be executed repeatedly.
 Similar to a for loop, groups can be used to iteratively manipulate data to describe dynamic processes.
--  *Export and Publish Results* To publish the resulting data sets the :doc:`Standard Modules </DynaMind-GDALModules/overview>` provide modules to export data into common GIS exchange formats or GIS databases.
+-  *Export and Publish Results* To publish the resulting data sets the Standard Modules provide modules to export data into common GIS exchange formats or GIS databases.